qiime2/docs/source/tutorials/pd-mice.rst

    Visualize the data at level 2 (phylum level) and sort the samples by donor, then by genotype.
 Can you observe a consistent difference in phylum between the donors?
 Does this surprising you?
 Why or why not?

+..
+No clear difference by phylum by donor.
+Not shocking given these are based on fecal samples from adults.
+Hopefully also maybe highlights the fact that phylum level isn't necessarily a good way to compare differential abundance.

 Differential Abundance with ANCOM
 =================================